 Vega is higher on options that have more distant expiration dates.
 However, since those options are also more expensive in dollar terms, the vega is actually higher on options with closer expiration if we look at percentage gain or loss.

 Options tend to be more expensive when volatility is higher.
 Thus, whenever volatility goes up, the price of the option goes up and when volatility drops, the price of the option will also fall.
 Therefore, when calculating the new option price due to volatility changes, we add the vega when volatility goes up but subtract it when the volatility falls.

-Vega is one of the most important risk metrics an option trader relies upon.
+The options Greeks vega is one of the most important risk metrics an option trader relies upon.
 It is used to gauge the portfolio’s overall sensitivity to changes in implied volatility, one of the largest risks the option traders faces.
 For example, a trader with $1 million of vega knows he will make or lose $1m dollars for every 1% change in implied volatility.
 Often, a decline in IV (also known as vega risk) will offset the impact of price gains in the underlying stock.
 This is how you can be correct on a stock's direction and still lose money on an options position.

 Short premium positions like Iron Condors or Butterflies will be negatively impacted by an increase in implied volatility, which generally occurs with downside market moves.
 When entering Iron Condors or Butterflies, it makes sense to start with a slightly short delta bias.
 If the market stays flat or goes up, the short premium will come in and our position benefits.
 However, if the market goes down, the short vega position will go against us - this is where the short delta hedge will help.

 Following the same logic, it makes sense to start vega positive trades like calendars slightly delta positive, in order to hedge potential IV decrease if the underlying goes up.
 It also makes sense to use vega positive strategies like calendars when IV is low and vega negative strategies like Iron Condors when IV is high.

 - Long Put